mrarunsivakumar/E-Commerce-Analysis/README.md

 analysis project.
 This analysis aims to provide insights into various aspects of product data collected from a major Indian e-commerce platform.

 Data Understanding:
+The dataset comprises information on products available on the ecommerce platform.
+It includes attributes such as product details, pricing, seller information, and more.
+A detailed description of each column is provided below:

 Features:

 Title: Title of the product.

 Id: Internal ID for the product.